What is bankruptcy?

 Bankruptcy is a set of federal laws and rules in place to help individuals and businesses who owe more debt than they can pay.
 The primary purpose of Bankruptcy laws is to help people and businesses who can no longer pay their creditors get a fresh start by liquidating their assets to pay their debts, or by creating a repayment plan.
 The procedures for bankruptcies are covered under Title 11 of the United States Code (the Bankruptcy Code).

 Bankruptcy cases are filed in federal court.
 Each federal judicial district has a bankruptcy court.
 There are six (6) basic types of bankruptcies.
-Each types of case is referred to by the number of the chapter of the Bankruptcy Code that covers them.
+Each type of case is referred to by the number of the chapter of the Bankruptcy Code that covers them.
 The vast majority of cases; however, are filed under the three main chapters of the Bankruptcy Code, which are Chapter 7, Chapter 11, and Chapter 13.
 Included below is a brief description of each type of bankruptcy:

 Chapter 7 – Liquidation

-A case file under chapter 7 of the Bankruptcy code contemplates an orderly, court-supervised procedure by which a trustee takes over the assets of the debtor’s estate, reduces them to cash, and makes distributions to creditors, subject to the debtor’s right to retain certain exempt property and the rights of secured creditors.
+A case file under chapter 7 of the Bankruptcy Code contemplates an orderly, court-supervised procedure by which a trustee takes over the assets of the debtor’s estate, reduces them to cash, and makes distributions to creditors, subject to the debtor’s right to retain certain exempt property and the rights of secured creditors.
 Because there is usually little or no nonexempt property in most chapter 7 cases, there may not be an actual liquidation of the debtor’s assets.

 These cases are called “no-asset cases.”
 A creditor holding an unsecured claim will get a distribution from the bankruptcy estate only if the case is an asset case and the creditor files a proof of claim with the bankruptcy court.
 In most chapter 7 cases, if the debtor is an individual, he or she receives a discharge that releases him or her from personal liability for certain dischargeable debts.
 The debtor normally receives a discharge just a few months after the petition is filed.
 A “means test” is used to determine whether individual consumer debtors qualify for relief under chapter 7.
 If such a debtor’s income is in excess of certain thresholds, the debtor may not be eligible for chapter 7 relief.